 Once a report is made to the Division Chair and the Vice-President for Academic Affairs, they will begin to investigate the incident in question (typically within two days).
 If the incident does not pertain to any of the violations listed above, there will be no further investigation.

 If the incident does violate one of the items listed above, a formal investigation will occur followed by a meeting with the Conduct Violations Committee.
 This could include interviews with other students, faculty members, and staff.

 Once a violation has been confirmed by the Division Chair and the Vice-President for Academic Affairs, the following procedure takes effect:

 - The Conduct Violations Committee consists of a Division Chair outside of the division in which the conduct violation is in question, the Vice President for Academic Affairs or Campus Vice-President, two faculty members from within the division, one faculty member from another division, and the Dean of Student Life (or representative) will meet to consider the violation.

 - At the meeting of the Conduct Violation Committee:

 - The instructor shall be given the opportunity to personally explain the violation of the student and its sanction in relation to the program.

-- The student shall be given the opportunity to personally present his or her behavior and its relation to the Conduct Violation statement and its sanction in relation to the program.
+- The student shall be given the opportunity to personally present their behavior and its relation to the Conduct Violation statement and its sanction in relation to the program.

-- The chair of the division in which the conduct violation is occurring may also be present to provide any relevant information.
+- The chair of the division in which the conduct violation has occurred may also be present to provide any relevant information.

 - The decision of the Conduct Violation Committee is final.